Code-Institute-Submissions/ms1_d_r_plastering/README.md

 # Features

+## Sitewide

+### Get a Quote - Modal Form

+* A modal form is viewable upon clicking the 'get a quote' button on any page it is present.
+The modal form was achieved by using supporting code from the MD Bootstrap library. https://mdbootstrap.com/docs/jquery/modals/forms/
+* The buttons slightly grow in size when hovered upon.
+* Although not functioning as a form and actually submitting data, for design purposes and to demonstrate the user journey it is linked to a response page.

-## Nav Bar
+### Nav Bar

 * The site uses Bootstrap to create a collapsed navbar on small devices.
 This enables users to view more relevant content on smaller screens, with the option to expand the navbar if required.

 * The navbar and logo banner becomes fixed to the top of all pages if a user scrolls down to see more content on a page.

 * Links to social media are fixed to the navbar - with a hover effect to indicate a user can interact with the icons.

-## Get a Quote - Modal Form

-* A modal form is viewable upon clicking the 'get a quote' button on any page.
-The modal form was achieved by using supporting code from the MD Bootstrap library. https://mdbootstrap.com/docs/jquery/modals/forms/
-* The buttons slightly grow in size when hovered upon.
-* Although not functioning as a form and actually submitting data, for design purposes and to demonstrate the user journey it is linked to a response page.
+### Contact Information

+* Users can engage with the contact information across the site in two ways:
+    * Firstly the phone icon can be clicked to obtain a contact name and number presented in a pop-up modal.
+    * Secondly the 'email us' text + icon can be clicked to open the users default mail app to contact the business by email, if a webserver a new tab will be opened.

+## Home Page

-## Testimonials
+### Testimonials

 * An automated scrolling testimonial section is displayed on the home page.
 This is achieved using supporting code from the Bootstrap carousel component. https://getbootstrap.com/docs/4.0/components/carousel/

+### Hero Image - Buttons

+* A user can easily navigate to the services page by clicking on the first of the hero-image overlaid buttons.
+This provides a quick and easy way to navigagte to what is expected to be one of the most visited pages on the website.
+* The second button, when clicked, opens a the get a quote modal.
+The function of this button was also chosen in anticipation that requesting a quote will one of the most conducted tasks by users of the site.
+* Both buttons animate when hovered upon - they increase in scale by 10% - drawing attention of the user.

 ## About Page
 ### Google Map Feature

 * An embedded Google map on the about page, indicates a fixed area in which the business operates.
 This is a nice touch to the website and provides the website user with a clear view of the business operating area.
 This map was embedded using code from the following site: https://www.embedgooglemap.net/en/?gclid=CjwKCAjwmMX4BRAAEiwA-zM4JoyJB_AMMTM8hXyyqUkgRPOhXRWv6NyhWXqxULExeMFMwcGrFYMOzRoCLf0QAvD_BwE

+## Contact Page

+### Contact Us Form

+* A user may wish to make a general enquiry, as opposed to requesting a quote.
+Therefore a general contact form is available on the contact page.
+It forwards the user to a response page once the form is submitted, providing visual feedback to the user.

-## Future Features
+# Future Features

 * I would like to add functionality for the business to be able to update their Gallery images themselves, with newly completed projects.
 This would need to be via an intuitive user friendly approach, with no knowledge of coding and would require other technologies not currently used in this project.